studiochampgauche/wordpress-boilerplate/README.md

 ## Custom Post Types by Champ Gauche Helper Plugin
 This functionality has been removed in version 1.0.1 because ACF has launch this option with ACF 6.1

+## Translation added
+Since Helper Plugin version 1.0.1, translation has been added.
+Default language is French and existing translation is en_CA and en_US.